Kentucky Police Sergeant's Name Released in Fatal Shooting

 Police had been called to the scene after 911 calls reported a man acting erratically and smashing car windows with a pole.

-The statement didn't indicate the race of Buckingham or McClure.
+Both Buckingham and McClure are white.
 Buckingham has been with the department for seven years and has been a law enforcement officer in the state for more than three decades.